 Have a candid conversation to find out how often each partner would like to have a good, heated session in the sack.
 One partner may say, ‘honestly I’m very happy with one quality session per week.’

 The other may say they prefer it if were a few times a week.
 Whatever the case, the point is to be aware of your partner’s preferences.
-Then you can work towards an arrangement which works for both of you.
+Then you can work towards an arrangement that works for both of you.

 This kind of openness makes sure the one partner who prefers to be intimate more often does not feel deprived.
-The partner who is happy with lower frequency does not feel pressured to meet the other’s needs.
+The partner who is happy with the lower frequency does not feel pressured to meet the other’s needs.